 When your child doesn’t understand what’s said to him, he might ask for an explanation, or ask what specific words mean.

-By four, your child might be able to understand expressions of emotion, such as ‘happy’, ‘sad’, ‘mad’ or ‘surprised’.
+By four, your child might be able to understand expressions of emotion like ‘happy’, ‘sad’, ‘mad’ or ‘surprised’.

 Play, communication and language development